• Skip to primary navigation

 Keep the sugar moving and avoid the sides of the pot.
 If the sugar hits the sides, it'll melt and cool too quickly and crystallize.
 If the crystals hit the rest of the sauce, it can cause the caramel to get grainy.

-Storage: Store the salted caramel in the refrigerator for up to 1 month.
+Storage: Store the salted caramel in the refrigerator for up to 2 weeks.
 It'll be thick and solid once chilled.
 Microwave for 30 seconds to make it pourable.

 Freezing: Make sure the caramel sauce is completely cool and transfer to an airtight plastic container.
-Freeze for up to 3 months.
-To use, thaw in the refrigerator overnight.
+Freeze for up to 3 months.ย To use, thaw in the refrigerator overnight.

 Nutrition